American Gladiators (1989 TV series): Events

 In each episode, the contenders competed in a series of events.
 Six to eight events were played per show, varying from season to season.
 Most of the events tested the contenders' physical abilities against the superior size and strength of the Gladiators, who were mostly pro or amateur bodybuilders and former football players.
 In most events, the contenders were not directly pitted against each other, but against the Gladiators.
 In each event, the contenders earned points based on their performance.
 In the first half of season one, the points in each event were given in minimum 5-point increments, with 100 points usually the maximum in every event.
-After the first half of the first season, single point increments were used.
+After the first half of the first season, single point increments were used, with most events offering a 10 point maximum.

 Some events had objectives where each contender had to perform a certain task against the Gladiator, while the Gladiator was trying to do the same thing to them (such as attempting to knock each other off the platforms in Joust).
 In these types of events, where a clear winner could emerge, contenders were usually awarded ten points for defeating the Gladiator and five points if the event was a draw.
 No points were awarded to the contender if the Gladiator won.

 Other events had no maximum score, with the objective being to perform a task as many times as possible (such as scoring goals in Powerball) within the set time limit for the event.
 Points in this case would be awarded based on how many times the contender accomplished the objective during the event.

 Starting with the fourth season, the final event before The Eliminator, was labeled "Crunch Time", and was played for more points.

 Season six used a format in which events were referred to as "rounds" due to more than one game played per round.
 Three games per show were played by both males and females and three were split between the males and females, two each in a round.
 In split rounds the men went first.
 Including the Eliminator, ten events appeared in each episode, and the lineup of single and split rounds changed during the season.
 The sole exception to this format was in the semi-finals and grand championship, in which each round was a single event.

 There were four lineups used during the season: